Distributed Omniscient Observers for Multi-Agent Systems: Design and Applications: Review of the Distributed Observers Without Using Global Inputs

 \subsection{Communication Graph}

 The communication links among observer nodes in distributed observers (or among agents in MAS) enable information exchange.
-The topology of the communication links can be characterized using a bidirected graph, introduced as follows.
+The topology of the communication links can be characterized using an undirected graph, introduced as follows.